Use this Google My Business posts guide to generate more engagement for your business profile.

 3. Add high quality images or videos

 Make your posts stand out on your profile by adding high quality images or videos.
+For example, this can include screenshots of customer testimonials / reviews, custom infographics, or recently completed projects.

 4. Keep the post length short